BayesFlare/Flake/README.txt

 FlareType- Flare Type
 	   "Impulse" are Impulse flares
+	   "GRED" are Gaussian Rises and Exponential Decays "N/A" No flare will be produced.
+Use this if you wish to produce only noise and other signal artefacts.
-	   "GRED" are Gaussian Rises and Exponential Decays *If field not in json file, GRED will be run by default
+	   *If field not in json file, GRED will be run by default

 ******************